evidentlyai/evidently/README.md

 **Note for PROBABILISTIC CLASSIFICATION** `column_mapping['prediction'] = [‘class_name1’, ‘class_name2’, ‘class_name3’,… etc]`
 The tool expects your pd.DataFrame(s) to contain columns with the names matching the ones from the ‘prediction’ list.
 Each column should include information about the predicted probability [0;1] for the corresponding class.

+For binary classification class order matters.
+The tool expects that the target (so called positive) class is the first in the column_mapping['prediction'] list.

 **Note for DATA DRIFT**
 Though the data drift tool works only with numerical data, you can also estimate drift for categorical features.
 To do that, you should encode the categorical data with [numerical labels](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html).
 You can use other strategies to represent categorical data as numerical, for instance [OneHotEncoding](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html).
 Then you should create `column_mapping` `dict` and list all encoded categorical features in the `categorical_feature` section, like: